dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ```

 8. Run ACL commands as another guardian (Member of `guardians` group)
-We can also run ACL commands with other users.
+You can also run ACL commands with other users.
 Say we have a user `alice` which is member
 of `guardians` group and its password is `simple_alice`.
 We can run ACL commands as shown below.
 ```bash
 dgraph acl info -a localhost:9180 -u groot -w alice -x simple_alice